MichalKarbownik/falcon-docs/docs/falcon-client/internationalization.md

 </I18n>
 ```

-or you need to have access to `i18next` instance to change the language:
+or you need to have an access to `i18next` instance to change the language:

 ```jsx
 <I18n>